fhali2001/Project-3/README.md

 We collected data from the UNWTO and World Bank websites, cleaned the data in Python and stored it in a SQL database.
 Using Pandas and SQLAlchemy, we extracted and organized the data.
 Finally, we used JavaScript to design visualizations that include interactive elements such as a dropdown menu with several selected nations.

+## Files
+The webpage is stored under index.html.
+The code for our webpage is stored under app.js.
+The data for our webpage is stored under data.js.
+The two ipynb files contain the initial cleaning of our source data and conversion of data from CSV to JSON.
+The Cleaned data folder contains our cleaned CSV of data and the SQL database file.
+The Data Sources folder contains our raw data.

 ## How to Use
 To interact with the Javascript powered visuals, the user will select a single country of interest from the dropdown menu.